GHR IS A TRAINING ORGANISATION

 GHR conducts Geneva Courses at each session of the Human Rights Council, and In-Country Courses in-between the Council’s sessions (on the proceedings and procedures of the Council and on implementation strategies in the countries).

+Our Global Training Department conducts each year dozens of Courses and Seminars in Geneva and in the regions.
 Since December 2008, GHR also conduct training courses and briefings during each session of the Working Group on the Universal Periodic Review.

 GHR has also a specific program to contribute to the realisation of human rights inside countries.
 Entitled ‘Strengthening national empowerment to facilitate the implementation of human rights at national level’, this programme’s main objective is, through training, mediation, advisory services and teaching strategies, to contribute to the national implementation process.